 While these approaches lack personalization, we here at Moveworks are uniquely positioned to deliver the right answers to the right people by combining conversational AI with a deep understanding of identity.
 Service desks already have the backend information they need to automate IT — the challenge is that the effort involved in mapping this information to each employee request is formidable.

 Every action Moveworks takes is informed by our enterprise identity system.
-By aggregating data points from across all of these enterprise systems, individual employees get answers based on the most up-to-date information about themselves and their broader IT environment.
+By aggregating data points from across all of these enterprise systems, this identity system ensures individual employees get answers based on the most up-to-date information about themselves and their broader IT environment.

 Figure 3: To deliver personalized IT support, Moveworks combines user information from across the IT tech stack.